 In 2019, the annualized average of daily jail admissions was 50 people.
 Post COVID-19, daily admissions have been between 20 to 30 people.
 Figure 1 also illustrates the corresponding reduction in crime reported to the San Francisco Police Department during the period when COVID-19 restrictions have been in place.
 In February through June 2020, the average length of stay for individuals released each month increased sharply and then declined, likely reflecting in part the joint effort of partners around stipulated releases for those serving a sentence in jail.
 Racial disparities in the population have remained constant during the reduction of the jail population, neither growing nor shrinking, as shown in Figure 2 below.
+Young adults make up the majority of the jail population; in July, over half the population was between the ages of 18-34.
 Additional data on jail population trends, including bookings and releases, is available in Attachment A.